Q: Where do I get water from if I am at an outdoor concert or tailgating/camping?

 Q: Can my truck handle a bed full of water?

 A: It depends on the condition and the make/model/year of your truck.
 Water is extremely heavy.
 1 cubic foot of water weighs approx 62.4 lbs.
 Therefore, we highly recommend that you consult your manufacturer's maximum payload specifications for your truck prior to filling the back with water.
 Also, you wouldn't fill your bathtub to the brim, so why would you fill your truck bed to the brim?
 As a rule, we do not recommend filling the bed past the approximate halfway point.
 This will keep the payload within tolerance of most 1500 series trucks and its plenty of water for a good time.
 You also need to consider the weight of the occupants in the bed of the truck.
 Several 2500 series trucks and most 3500 series trucks can handle the weight of a bed full of water, but always consult your manufacturer first.
 We find that many of our customers will augment their the payload capacity of their trucks by placing jack-stands under the frame or tow hitch.
-This allows weight to be transferred to the jack-stands and alleviates stress on axels/frame.
+This allows weight to be transferred to the jack-stands and alleviates stress on axels and suspension.

 Q: Why does my Pick-up Pool fit loose/tight around the edges?

 A: Not all truck bed dimensions are exactly the same.
 We design our pools using an average length, width, and height for truck beds on the market.
 This means that Pick-up Pools will either fit perfect, loose, or a little snug depending on you make/model/year truck.
 For snug fits, the material should gradually stretch in direct sunlight.
+For loose fits, use a wet clothe to clean and dampen the truck on the underside of the exterior "hugging" flap.
+Leave the area wet, as the moisture will cause the frame of the truck and the vinyl material to cling together.

 Q: Why is my pool leaking near the drain?